prometheus/prometheus/docs/configuration/configuration.md

 ```

 The [relabeling phase](#relabel_config) is the preferred and more powerful
-way to filter tasks, services or nodes.
-For users with thousands of tasks it
+way to filter containers.
+For users with thousands of containers it
 can be more efficient to use the Docker API directly which has basic support for
-filtering nodes (using `filters`).
+filtering containers (using `filters`).

 See [this example Prometheus configuration file](/documentation/examples/prometheus-docker.yml)
 for a detailed example of configuring Prometheus for Docker Engine.